Squeezing codes: robust fluctuation-stabilized memories: Constructing squeezing codes

 To make our discussion more precise, we define the notion of an {\it eroder} as follows: \begin{definition}[eroders] Let $s_{\pm,A}$ be a state which differs from a logical state $s_{\pm}$ on a contiguous region $A$.
 A CA rule $\mca$ is a {\it synchronous eroder} if for all finite regions $A$, there is a finite time $t_A$ such that under synchronous updates, the errors on $A$ are erased by $t_A$:\footnote{In the math literature, one normally requires that this hold only for states $s_{-,A}$.
 Here we require that it hold for both $s_{+,A}$ and $s_{-,A}$.} \be \mca^t(s_{\pm,A}) = s_{\pm1} \,\,\forall\,\, t \geq t_A.\ee

-$\mca$ is a {\it linear eroder} if domains are erased in a time proportional to their linear size, viz. if there is a constant $v$ such that if $A$ is contained in a ball of radius $R_A$, then $t_A \leq R_A / v$.
+$\mca$ is a {\it linear eroder} if domains are erased in a time proportional to their linear size, viz. if there is a constant $v$ such that if $A$ is contained in an $\infty$-norm ball of radius $R_A$, then \be t_A \leq R_A / v.\ee